By David R. Wheeler, Editor

 Education export dollars topped $35 billion in 2015, and the trade gap is widely in our favor — and growing.

 Or, at least it was growing until now.
-The chaos at airports may very well spook international students and cause them to choose a British or Australian university in the future.
+The chaos at airports may very well spook international students and cause them to look beyond the U.S. in the future.

 And it’s not just that we’re making money off our educational export of the American college degree.
-Foreign students actually subsidize the education of American students.
-International students are far more likely to pay full sticker price at an American college or university, thus driving the cost down for Americans.
+Foreign students actually reduce the price of education for American students.
+International students are far more likely to pay full price at an American college or university, thus driving the cost down for Americans.
 As a headline in Business Insider recently noted, “International students are now ‘subsidizing’ public American universities to the tune of $9 billion a year.”

 The predominantly Muslim countries Indonesia, Turkey, Iran, Kuwait, and Pakistan — and you’ll recognize some of those countries from the Trump travel ban — send roughly 45,000 students to the U.S. Saudi Arabia alone sends another 60,000 students.
 Thank goodness the Saudis were never on the list to begin with.

-Want to win big on trade and save a huge number of well-paying American jobs?
-Get back to a welcoming attitude toward international students, especially those from Muslim countries.
+Want to win big on trade?
+Let’s start welcoming international students again, especially those from Muslim countries.

 President Trump in Hershey Pennsylvania in December/ Michael Vadon/Wikimedia Commons.